2017 NFL Mock Draft: Post Wild Card Round Predictions

 In 2016, the Detroit Lions had to win via shootouts under quarterback Matthew Stafford.
 They simply couldn't run the ball or play defense effectively.

-In the passing game, teams completed 73 percent of throws against their team.
-That's an amazing statistic, and it's also why they ended their season on a massive cold stretch, including a one-game appearance in the playoffs.
+In the passing game, teams completed 73 percent of throws against the Lions.
+That's an amazing statistic, and it's also why Detroit ended its season on a massive cold stretch, including a one-game appearance in the playoffs.

 If a player like Teez Tabor slips all the way down to Detroit's lap, they have to pull the trigger on a talent like his.
 Tabor has made back-to-back first-team All-SEC teams, which is a big deal considering some of the best defensive back coaches in the world are developing some of the best recruits in the world in the Southeastern Conference currently.